 EGI OLA framework comprehends three types of OLAs (Figure 1).

-The Resource Centre OLA (RC OLA) is defined between a Resource Centre and the respective Resource Infrastructure Provider.
+The Resource Centre OLA (RC OLA) is defined between a Resource Centre (RC) and the respective Resource infrastructure Provider (RP).

-The Resource infrastructure Provider OLA (RP OLA) is defined between a Resource infrastructure Provider, its respective Resource Centres, and EGI.eu.
+The Resource infrastructure Provider OLA (RP OLA) is defined between a RP, its respective RCs, and EGI.eu.

-The EGI.eu OLA is defined between the set of EGI Global Services that EGI.eu offers in collaboration with the EGI partners and the Resource Infrastructure Providers
+The EGI.eu OLA is defined between the set of EGI Global Services that EGI.eu offers in collaboration with the EGI partners and the RPs

 Figure 1.
 The entities in the EGI OLA framework.
 The arrows in the diagram indicate the partners involved in the respective OLAs.